Indonesia women's national under-19 cricket team

 The Indonesia women's under-19 cricket team represents Indonesia in international under-19 women's cricket.
 The team is administrated by Cricket Indonesia (CI).

 Indonesia qualified for the inaugural ICC Under-19 Women's T20 World Cup by winning the East Asia-Pacific Qualifier.
-They won a three-match series against Papua New Guinea 2–1 with which they became the first Indonesian team to qualify for an ICC global tournament.
+A 2–1 victory in the three-match series against Papua New Guinea made them the first Indonesian team to qualify for an ICC global tournament.
 They were eliminated in the first group stage of the tournament.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021.
 It was postponed multiple times due to the COVID-19 pandemic.
-The tournament eventually took place in 2023 in South Africa.
+The tournament eventually took place in January 2023, in South Africa.
 Indonesia competed in the East-Asia Pacific Qualifier in August 2022.
 The qualifier consisted of a three-match series against Papua New Guinea.
 They won the series 2–1 to qualify for the 2023 Under-19 World Cup.

 Indonesia announced their squad for the tournament on 3 January 2023.
 They lost all three of their matches in the first group stage of the tournament.
 They beat Zimbabwe in a subsequent play-off.